Kanbun Uechi: Return to Okinawa and travel to mainland Japan

 Uechi returned to Naha, Okinawa in 1909, and he refused to teach martial arts while in Okinawa.
 He soon married, and his first son, Kanei Uechi was born in 1911.
 In 1912, a tea merchant and White Crane Kung Fu master Go Kenki (Wú Xiánguì) who knew him settled in Okinawa.
 As word spread from Go Kenki that Kanbun Uechi was a skilled martial arts teacher, he received requests to teach but refused.

 Due to the economic situation in Okinawa, in 1924, at the age of 47, Kanbun Uechi left for Wakayama City, Wakayama Prefecture, Japan to find employment.
 While he was working as a security guard for a local Showa Spinning cotton spinning mill, he was persuaded by a co-worker, Ryuyu Tomoyose, to teach him privately after having been first convinced to show him ways of defending himself against different attacks.
 In 1926, after two years of private lessons, Ryuyu Tomoyose gathered together other interested potential students for a total of 30 men who all agreed to pay 5 yen each month.
 Since his monthly salary was only 15 yen, Kanbun Uechi agreed to resume teaching.
 Until 1932, he taught in small rooms in the company dormitory before work, during lunchtime, and after work He then opened a general store and the "Pangai-noon Karate Academy" open to the general public in Tebira, Wakayama Prefecture.

 In 1934, Kanbun Uechi met Kenwa Mabuni, the founder of Shitō-ryū, who interviewed Uechi in an article "The Story of Chinese Kenpo" he published in the 1934 edition of Karate Research.
 Mabuni suggested that Kanbun change the name of his style to "Uechi-Ryū" (上地流) or "style of Uechi."
 The style was officially renamed in 1940 in his honour, and is one of the four major styles of Okinawan Karate.

 Kanbun Uechi continued to teach in Wakayama until 1946.
 In November of that year, Kanbun Uechi turned over his school to Ryuyu Tomoyose and returned to Okinawa and settled on the island of Iejima.
 Students who included Ryuyu Tomoyose's son, Ryuko, built a dōjō named the Uechi-Ryū Karate Academy.
 Kanbun Uechi died from kidney disease in 1948.

 After Kanbun Uechi's death, his style was formalised by his son Kanei and his senior students.
 This included the addition of five "bridging" kata between the three Kanbun Uechi brought back from Fuzhou.
-Uechi-Ryū has students and dōjōs around the world..
+Uechi-Ryū has students and dōjōs around the world.

 Grade

 During his life, his style and school did not adhere to the Japanese Dan (rank) system.
-Out of respect he is considered a "10th dan" and referred to as "grandmaster" in references since his passing.
+Out of respect he is considered a "10th dan" and referred to as "grandmaster" in references since his death.